Lessons from psychedelics is part three of a three part series on psychedelic integration.

 The first two parts of this integration of psychedelics series have been quite comprehensive.
 Although as you can imagine, I’ve still only just scratched the surface.

-Psychedelic ‘Set’ – applied to life and well-being
+Lessons from Psychedelics – how can ‘Set’ be applied to life and well-being

 A growth mindset is the opposite.
 This is where you live a life of constant learning and evolution as an individual.
 Challenges are embraced, and failures framed as opportunities for growth and not a reflection of a lack of intelligence.
-You realise that the only constant is change.
+And you realise that the only constant is change.
 When challenges come, you adapt, learn, and grow.
 So that next time that challenge comes, you respond differently because you are a different person.
-This approach to life comes with more calmness, security and happiness.
+And this approach to life comes with more calmness, security and happiness..
+Which is one of the ultimate lessons from psychedelics.
 Psychedelic set, refers to how you show up for a psychedelic session.
-A life set, refers to how you show up for life.
-And changing this takes consistency.
-People get caught up in thinking that they need to learn lots of new skills to change their mindset.
+And a life set, refers to how you show up for life.
+Changing this takes consistency.
+And people get caught up in thinking that they need to learn lots of new skills to change their mindset.
 But really, it’s a few key ones that will change everything.
 And just as important as having an attitude of being able to learn and grow., is praising and rewarding yourself for effort.
 Achievement isn’t the sign of a growth mindset unless the effort is as valuable as the result.
 Yes, it needs to be intelligent directed effort., but unless you reward effort it won’t last.

 A good friend of mine who’s since passed, said something so simple to me many years ago in response to me saying “I’m not confident”.

 He said “But you are confident in being you”.

 Maybe it was the timing, but I will always remember him for that.

 It’s one of those statements that you can’t refute.